Skip to content

 • OpenClaw cron agentTurn works and is convenient, but still spends model tokens on each run wrapper.

-Upstream ops insight: heartbeat token sink and context control
+Operational note: heartbeat token sink and context control

 • Native heartbeat can become a token sink when each cycle carries heavy active-session context.